 themselves or verbally to anyone else, that they feel badly for having

 killed or supported or participated in the killing of another.

 They may feel badly but they have never told anyone,

-specifically, "I feel badly for . . ."
+specifically, the words,* "I feel badly for . . ."
 Such a perpetration unacknowledged affects all present-day

 outcomes; communicating guilt non-verbally, via energy-sapping